pasalino/music-match/README.md

 This app is a initial challenge of [React JS and Redux - Mastering Web Apps](https://www.udemy.com/react-js-and-redux-mastering-web-apps/learn/v4/overview) course.

-The App search a Misic Artist on Spotify, show his song and play it.
+The App search a Music Artist on Spotify, show his song and play it.
 For this, use a Spotify public API.

 ## Dev dependences